-As the stars mingled, Trump was among the most friendly and courteous.
-He eagerly shook this reporter’s hand, and, surprised to learn that a journalist was allowed in to the dinner, lost no time seizing the opportunity.
-He seemed unlike his belligerent TV personality.
+As the stars mingled, Trump eagerly shook this reporter’s hand, and, surprised to learn that an AP journalist had been allowed inside the exclusive, extravagant dinner, lost no time seizing the opportunity.
+He was riding high on the airing of the seventh installment of his reality game show, The Celebrity Apprentice — daughter Ivanka and son Donald Trump, Jr. also were among the show’s judges — but that night he seemed unlike his belligerent TV personality.
 He immediately offered up a story about how he could have renovated U.N. headquarters for much cheaper than it was being done.

-At that time, construction delays had pushed back the start of the USD$1.9 billion project until 2009.
-The overhaul of the 39-story Secretariat Building and the adjoining General Assembly Hall, both completed in 1952, was expected to run USD$219 million over budget.
-It wound up costing USD$2.3 billion, more than USD$400 million over budget.
+At that time, construction delays had pushed back the start of the US$1.9 billion project until 2009.
+The overhaul of the 39-story Secretariat Building and the adjoining General Assembly Hall, both completed in 1952, was expected to run US$219 million over budget.
+It wound up costing US$2.3 billion, more than US$400 million over budget.

 Vivian Van de Perre, then the U.N.’s chief of administration and communication for its capital master plan, confirmed that Trump had been encouraged to bid on doing the renovations —but he declined to make an offer.

-“We wish he had put in a bid for USD$750 million,” she said.
+“We wish he had put in a bid for US$750 million,” she said.

 The 75th session of the UN General Assembly session begins on 15 September and this year, due to #COVID19, it will be unlike any other in the organization’s three quarters of a century of existence